 This post is a part of JaatiNahiAdhikaar, a campaign by Youth Ki Awaaz with National Campaign on Dalit Human Rights & Safai Karamchari Andolan, to demand implementation of scholarships in higher education for SC/ST students, and to end the practice of manual scavenging.
 Click here to find out more.

 Before diving into who should get reservations and who shouldn’t, we must enquire about why reservations are needed in the first place.
 To answer this, we will have to familiarize ourselves with affirmative action which is adopted by one-fourth countries of the world with the similar intentions of uplifting the historically oppressed and increasing the number of underrepresented communities in the mainstream.

 This affirmative action is applied in different regions with different parameters such as race, ethnicity, class, gender, geographical location and caste in India and with different names such as alternative access, positive discrimination, affirmative action and reservation.
 Since the Indian social structure was built on caste and caste defined the hierarchy of an individual in the Indian social order, the reservations in India are caste-based.

 There’s been a lot of debate around reservations lately mainly revolving around merit in higher education and professional areas like medicine, legal or teaching.
-We must take a moral approach at looking at the things as they are in the current times and decide for ourselves whether or not reservations are needed in professional fields.
-Reservations in education are often questioned in terms of merit but the question we forget to address is the question of fair opportunity.
+We must take a moral approach at looking at things as they are in the current times and decide for ourselves whether or not reservations are needed in professional fields.
+Reservation in education are often questioned in terms of merit but what we forget to address is the question of fair opportunity.

 Is it fair to compare a person with access to resources and a person who lacks resources?